Kasturo/Financial-Anomaly-Detection-Tool/README.md

-# Financial Fraud Detection Tool — Benford's Law Analyzer
+# Benford fraud detector

 A Python-based diagnostic tool that screens numerical datasets for compliance with **Benford's Law**, a statistical principle widely used in forensic accounting and auditing to flag potentially manipulated or fabricated data.

 ## How it works

 Benford's Law states that in naturally occurring numerical data, smaller digits appear as the leading digit far more often than larger ones.
 Real-world data like financial transactions, invoice amounts, and expense reports tends to follow this pattern closely.
-When someone fabricates numbers, they typically distribute digits too evenly or unconsciously favor certain digits — causing the distribution to deviate from what Benford's Law predicts.
+When someone fabricates numbers, they typically distribute digits too evenly or unconsciously favor certain digits causing the distribution to deviate from what Benford's Law predicts.

 This tool computes the first-digit distribution of any Excel dataset and compares it against the expected Benford distribution, flagging deviations that may warrant further investigation.